pwgen

 $ sudo dnf provides /etc/httpd/conf/httpd.conf # which package provides the file

-$ sudo dnf info httpd #
+$ sudo dnf info httpd # package info

-$ sudo dnf repoquery --list httpd # list the files installed
+$ sudo dnf repoquery --list httpd # list the files installed by package

 $ sudo dnf history # installation history